JordanAbacus/stable-app-docs/index.md

 ### Adding Unmapped Parking Spots

-If a user finds a parking spot—such as a bike rack, traffic sign, or other immovable object—they can choose to add that parking spot to the map by [Mapping a Stable](overview/mapping-stables.md).
+If a user finds a parking spot—such as a bike rack or other immovable object—they can choose to add that parking spot to the map by [Mapping a Stable](overview/mapping-stables.md).
 Over time, this community-driven effort will build out a map of parking spots to help other riders in their neighborhood or city find parking that meets their needs.

 ### Finding Mapped Parking Spots